Carreau/phd-dissertation/parts/part3.rst

-For small deformation the local strain of the material :math:`u` can be written as a function of the corrected bead position |dc| and the considered location along the axis between the two bead center `x` :
+For small deformation the local strain of the material :math:`u` can be written as a function of the corrected bead position |dc| and the considered location along the axis between the two bead center :math:`x` :

 .. math::